Mironov Consulting brings deep, hands-on experience to a range of product management and product leadership problems including:

 Organizational Assessments and Design of Product Management Organizations

 How should a product management group be organized, and how should you divide responsibilities?
 How many product managers do you need, and how do they relate to development teams/program managers/product marketers?
 What are the symptoms of poor prioritization, strategic confusion or chronic understaffing?
 Every company is different, but guidance from a product management thought leader can quickly cut through to the issues.

 Rich provides in-depth, confidential product team assessments based on extensive personal interviews with product management and key stakeholders.
 What’s working, and what’s not working?
 How are we resolving inevitable conflicts over resources and priorities and commitments?
 What is motivating the product and engineering and marketing staff, and delivering great products/services?
 Are hiring and training/mentoring approaches delivering capable product folks?
 We can help you refine your organization; improve agile product processes; interview potential new hires; mentor and teach product managers; adjudicate cross-functional issues; and keep the focus on building great products.
 Find out what works, and how other companies have solved similar problems.

 When the product management team lacks solid leadership, or the marketing-to-development process has broken down and products are not getting to market, your company may need a seasoned executive to take over product management on an interim basis.

 This includes rebuilding trust between technical and marketing organizations; rationalizing staffing; clearly defining who does what; getting requirements and roadmaps rebuilt; and “getting the trains running again.”
 Bringing in a respected product executive for a quarter (or two) is one way to address urgent VP-level issues.
 Interim Product VP engagements include helping locate a full-time replacement.
-Rich Mironov has parachuted in as Acting/Interim VP Products for ten companies (so far).
+Rich Mironov has parachuted in as Acting/Interim VP Products for thirteen companies (so far).

 Call or email us to talk about your specific situation and needs.